 Assuming You Need to Swipe Your Rewards Card

-When you’re prompted to swipe your rewards card at the checkout, look for the option to enter your alternate ID — which is your phone number.
+When you’re prompted to swipe your rewards card at the checkout, look for the option to enter your alternate ID — which is usually your phone number.
 Don’t give up free money — and make sure your savings get applied.

 You don’t have to scour the Sunday paper to find grocery coupons.
 Most supermarket chains offer digital coupons and personalized deals, said Gault.